gvwilson/thirdbit/src/fiction/santas/index.md

 discovered that…
 I rather enjoyed…
 the work.
-Couldn't tell…
+Of course…
-Miz Tumbly…
+I couldn't tell…
-of course."
+Miz Tumbly."

 "I guess not."
 Finner swallowed hard,
 not wanting to ask his next question but knowing that he had to.
 "How is Shady Ann?"

-"Dead,"
+"Dead!"
 the Elfabot answered brightly.
 "It was difficult to process at first.
 I considered shutting down,